citizensadvice/energy-apps/docs/analytics.md

 No bespoke gtm events have been created for the CSR table.

 ### Appliance Calculator
 The appliance calculator uses custom GTM events to track user engagement with the tool.
+When debugging in GTM you should use the URL of the iframe i.e. `/appliance-calculator` rather than the advice collection in which it is embedded.

 #### DataLayer Variables
 | Description                            | Event                               | Value                                            | Example Values                                           |